Hodge Laplacians on graphs: Cohomology and Hodge theory for pedestrians

 the \textit{cohomology group} with respect to $A$ and $B$ is the quotient vector space

 and its elements are called \textit{cohomology classes}.
 The word `group' here refers to the structure of $\ker(A)/\im(B)$ as an abelian group under addition.

 We have fudged a bit because we haven't yet defined the matrices $A$ and $B$.
-Cohomology really refers to a special case when $A$ and $B$ are certain matrices with topological meaning, as we will define in Section~\ref{sec:graph}.
+Cohomology usually refers to a special case where $A$ and $B$ are certain matrices with topological meaning, as we will define in Section~\ref{sec:graph}.